-Dua Lipa & Anwar Hadid Had A Very '90s Date Night At The Grammys
+Dua Lipa & Anwar Hadid Had A Very ’90s Date Night At The Grammys

 Now it seems these two are so in sync that they're even coordinating their outfits at the Grammys.
 On Sunday, Lipa wore a white draped corset top and a white, oh-so-'90s silk bias skirt from Alexander Wang.
 Her hair was done in a half-up, half-down style, with two long bangs dangling from the 'do.
 Her makeup, appropriately, included baby blue, sparkly eyeshadow.

-As for Hadid, he kept things fairly simple with a black and white suit, but made sure to add one '90s accessory to his look: a wallet chain.
+As for Hadid, he kept things fairly simple with a black-and-white suit, but made sure to add one '90s accessory to his look: a wallet chain.
 Forget Billie Eilish: He's channeling the aesthetic of Billie Joe Armstrong.

 The 24-year-old Lipa and 20-year-old Hadid prove that just because you were born midway through the decade, doesn't mean you can't lean into its vibes.